-Through its two wholly owned title underwriting subsidiaries, ITIC and NITIC, the Company underwrites land title insurance for owners and mortgagees as a primary insurer.
-ITIC and NITIC offer primary title insurance coverage to owners and mortgagees of real estate and reinsurance of title insurance risks to other title insurance companies.
-Title insurance protects against loss or damage resulting from title defects affecting real property.
+Through its two wholly owned title underwriting subsidiaries, ITIC and NITIC, the Company underwrites title insurance for owners and mortgagees as a primary insurer.
+ITIC and NITIC offer primary title insurance coverage to owners and mortgagees of real estate and assumes reinsurance of title insurance risks from other title insurance companies.
+Title insurance protects against loss resulting from title defects affecting real property.
 The commitments and policies are predominantly issued using standard forms approved by the American Land Title Association ("ALTA").

-Upon a real estate closing, the seller executes a deed to the new owner.
+Upon a real estate closing, the seller executes a deed to the new owner, and typically, the property is encumbered with a new mortgage.
 When real property is conveyed from one party to another, occasionally there is an undisclosed defect in the title or a mistake or omission in a prior deed, will or mortgage that may give a third party a legal claim against such property.
 If a claim is made against the title to real property, title insurance provides indemnification against insured defects.

-Numerous types of defects could jeopardize the property owner's or mortgagee's interest in the property, as defined in the title policy.
+Numerous types of defects could jeopardize the property owner's or mortgagee's interest in the property for which the policy may provide coverage.
 Such risks include title being vested in an individual or entity other than the insured, unmarketable title, lack of a right of access to the property, invalidity or unenforceability of the insured mortgage, or other defects, liens, or encumbrances against the property.
-Examples of common types of covered risks include defects arising from prior unsatisfied mortgages, tax liens or confirmed assessments, judgments against the property or encumbrances against the property arising through easements, restrictions or other existing covenants.
-Title insurance also generally protects against deeds or mortgages with inaccurate legal descriptions that were forged or improperly acknowledged or delivered, that were executed by spouses without the other spouse's signature or release of marital interest or that were conveyed by minors or incompetents.
+Examples of common types of covered risks include defects arising from prior unsatisfied mortgages, tax liens or confirmed assessments, judgments attaching to the property or encumbrances against the property arising through easements, restrictions or other existing covenants.
+Title insurance also generally protects against deeds or mortgages that were forged or improperly acknowledged or delivered, that were executed by spouses without the other spouse's signature or release of marital interest or that were conveyed by minors or incompetents.

 Title Insurance Policies.
 There are two basic types of title insurance policies - one for the mortgage lender and one for the real property owner.
 A lender often requires property owners to purchase title insurance to protect its position as a holder of a mortgage loan, but the lender's title insurance policy does not protect the property owner.
 The property owner has to purchase a separate owner's title insurance policy to protect his investment.
-The Company issues title insurance policies on the basis of a title report.
-The title report documents the current status of title to the property.
+The Company issues title insurance policies based on the search of public records.
+The title search documents the current status of title to the property.

 Insured Risk on Policies in Force.
 Generally, the amount of the insured risk or "face amount" of insurance under a title insurance policy is equal to the lesser of the purchase price or the fair market value of the insured property.
-If a claim is made against an insured property's title, the insurer is responsible for paying the legal costs of eliminating covered title defects and defending the insured party against covered title defects affecting the property.
+If a claim is made against an insured property's title, the insurer is responsible for paying the legal costs of eliminating covered title defects or defending the insured party against covered title defects affecting the property.
 The insurer may choose to pay the policy limits to the insured or, if the loss is less than policy limits, the amount of the insured's actual loss due to the title defect, at which time the insurer's duty to defend the claim and all other obligations of the insurer with respect to the claim are satisfied.